Eurotermbank/Federated-Network-Toolkit-deployment/tutorial/Setup Toolkit on Kubernetes.md

 ![get dashboard token](img/dashboard-token.PNG "get dashboard token")

-Copy this token, it will be needed in future.
+Copy and save this token for later use, it will be needed to access the Kubernetes Dashboard.

-Next we will port forward dashboard service.
-It will allow to connect to service out of kubernetes cluster.
+The next step is to set up port forwarding for Dashboard service.
+It will allow to connect the Dashboard from outside of Kubernetes cluster.

 ```bash
 microk8s kubectl port-forward -n kube-system service/kubernetes-dashboard 18001:443 --address=0.0.0.0